Repurpose your furniture using nailhead trim in

 - It adds a finished quality to any piece of furniture.

 - It comes in a variety of finishes.

 - It secures the folded fabric edge on a job like this.

 - It holds the fabric into place and hides the staples.

-Since this chair had it from the beginning, I felt that it was worth the effort to learn how to do on this repurposed furniture upgrade.
+Since this chair had nailhead trim, I felt that it was worth the effort to learn how to do this repurposed furniture upgrade.

 - Have a pair of cutting pliers to slice through the metal when you are done with a trim section.

 - TIP: After several attempts, I figured out that if you hold the nail with needle nose pliers then hammer in the nail, you didn’t bend the head of the nail.

 - A smaller hammer is helpful since the chair wood isn’t massive and you don’t want to leave a mark on the wood.